 Recently, a regional health care system in Maryland completed 2 construction projects including 76 new exam rooms, rehab care, and a new lab.

-The CME and Capstone Health Alliance Solutions
+The CME Solutions

 The CME Account Manager worked closely and efficiently with the Manager of Strategic Sourcing to create a valid equipment list.
 CME gave the system a variety of equipment choices that reflected the exact specifications of the customer.

 CME provided a detailed, complete quote including all product costs, spec sheets, and logistics cost for the budget.
 Logistics costs included the following: real-time tracking all items from the manufacturers to the CME local service center, receiving the products, checking for damage, filing any damage claims, storing the product, assembling the equipment, delivering everything directly to the rooms, installing items on the wall, and taking away all of the trash.
-CME utilized the Capstone contracts to provide the best pricing on products and logistics.
+CME utilized the GPO contracts to provide the best pricing on products and logistics.

 CME facilitated any demos needed for end-users